lhan0123/c-aes-parallel-programming/README.md

 # Introduction

-This is the final project of Parall Programming course at National Tsing Hua University (NTHU).
-The goal is to parallelize cipher block chaining algorithm to achieve faster cipher speed.
+This is the final project of Parallel Programming course (Fall 2021) at National Tsing Hua University (NTHU).
+The goal is to parallelize the cipher block chaining algorithm to achieve faster cipher speed.

 # How to run